 The Pittsburgh Pirates have signed first baseman/outfielder Nick Evans to a minor league deal with an invite to Spring Training, according to Andy Martino of the New York Daily News.
 Evans turns 26 in January, and was recently removed from the New York Mets' 40-man roster after hitting for a .256/.314/.403 line in 176 at-bats in the majors in 2011.
 He's played all of the corner positions in his major league career, along with one inning in center field.
 Most of his time has been at first base, followed by left field.
 In his career he has a .256/.305/.407 line in 386 at-bats.
-He's not strong defensively in the outfield, according to his UZR numbers.Pirates Prospects is FREE today in honor of the Wild Card game.
-You get special access to all of our content, which is typically reserved only for subscribers.
-We cover the Pirates 365 days a year, with live coverage all throughout the playoffs, and off-season coverage of the minor league players in the Arizona Fall League and Winter Leagues.
-During the season we average well over 6 articles per day on the Pirates.
-This is the best stop if you're a hardcore Pirates fan, and the subscription prices are very low.
-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+He's not strong defensively in the outfield, according to his UZR numbers....

+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.